 Butternut Squash Pancakes are GAPS Legal, paleo pancakes and oh, so good!
 This recipe is not only easy to make but also delicious and healthy - definitely a win-win!
 Not convinced?
 Watch the video to see how easy they are to make!

-As I posted earlier in Roasting Butternut Squash, if there is one vegetable our garden produces a ton of, it is butternut squash.
-With its sweet nutty flavor, everyone loves it – it is definitely a family favorite.
-So, it makes sense that these Butternut Squash Pancakes are really a hit with everyone too.
+One vegetable our garden produces a ton of, it is butternut squash.
+With its sweet nutty flavor, everyone loves it - it is definitely a family favorite.

 Butternut squash is a great source of vitamins A, C, and E, magnesium, and potassium.
 It helps support the immune system and is good for digestion.